Logo for A Accredited mold inspection Service.

 This is what toxic black mold looks like when growing in a petri dish.

-So why is a mold we call toxic black mold sometimes fuzzy and white like cotton with colors like greenish, or gray?
+So why is a mold we call toxic black mold sometimes fuzzy and white like cotton and sometimes even displaying hints of greenish, or gray?

 The reason for the color change is that the young mold fibers start out white.
 After some time, the young white fuzzy mold fibers will mature and start to form black spores.
-The black spores is that gives the mold it’s black color.
+The black spores are what gives the mold it’s black color.

-You will not see the tiny black spores with your necked eye, but when thousands or millions of dark black mold spores have formed on the mold in the test kit, they will cumulatively give the mold it’s characteristic black appearance.
+You will not see the tiny black spores with your necked eye.
+When thousands or millions of dark black mold spores have formed on the mold test kit, they will cumulatively give the mold it’s characteristic black appearance.

 The color change to black will start in the center and spread slowly to the edges.
 The reason is because the center is older, so the center produces spores first.